Divergence function of the braided Thompson group: Background

 It is clear that if $b_1$ and $b_2$ are isotopic to geometric braids $b_1^\prime$ and $b_2^\prime$, respectively, then the product $b_1b_2$ is isotopic to the product $b_1^\prime b_2^\prime$.
 Hence the product of $B_n$ is defined by the equivalence class of products of geometric braids.

 A braid can be projected onto $\mathbb{R} \times \{0 \} \times I$ along the second coordinate with ``crossing information'' at each crossing point.
-Indeed, if necessary, by appropriate isotopies, we can assume that the number of intersections of strands at each point of the image of projection is at most two, every two strands meet transversely at each intersection point of the two strands, and there are only a finite number of such intersections.
+Indeed, if necessary, by appropriate isotopies, we can assume that the number of strands involved in any intersection is two, every two strands meet transversely at each intersection point of the two strands, and there are only a finite number of such intersections.
 We call the intersections \textit{crossing points}.
 For each crossing point, the one with the lesser $y$-coordinate is denoted by \textit{over crossing}, and the other is denoted by the corresponding \textit{under crossing}.
 Then, we draw each over crossing by a continuous line, and each under crossing by a broken line.
-For example, Figure \ref{w3_example} is the projection of the element in $B_6$.
+For example, Figure \ref{parallel_strand_Bn} are the projection of the elements in $B_4$ and $B_5$.
 In this paper, we identify braids with projected braids equipped with crossing information.

 We introduce an operation for braids which we use to define the product of elements of braided Thompson group.